ezcatdb/molbiol_lung_corpus-guidelines/_event/Pathway.md

 This event is based on the <a href="http://www.nactem.ac.uk/meta-knowledge/">GENIA-Meta-knowledge corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.
 --->

-This event describes Molecular pathway networks, such as metabolism and signaling pathways.
+This event describes molecular pathway networks, such as metabolism and signaling pathways.

 The following words/phrases can be triggers of this event: